fabfuel/prophiler/README.md

     }

 ## Setup (general)
-Setting up the Prophiler and the developer toolbar can be done by these simple steps.
-It could all be done in your front-controller (e.g. public/index.php in Phalcon)
+Setting up the Prophiler and the developer toolbar can be done via the following simple steps.
+It could all be done in your front-controller (e.g. `public/index.php` in Phalcon)

 ###1.
 Initialize the Profiler (as soon as possible)
 Generally it makes sense to initialize the profiler as soon as possible, to measure as much execution time as you can.
 You should initialize the profiler in your front-controller or the bootstrap file right after requiring the Composer autoloader.